ColesNicholas/metaware/README.md

 ### prereg folder
 Contains copies of pre-registered analysis plan in .docx and .pdf format

+### search_details
+- **metaware_OriginalSearch.xls**: exported results for original literature search
+- **metaware_EsData_raw_041724.xlsx**: backup of the raw meta-analysis data from 041724 -- i.e., before an expanded search was performed based on reviewer feedback.
+This file contains a number of errors that were later fixed (e.g., lack of screening labels), but is retained for record keeping.
+- **metaware_ExpandedSearch_OldTerms_041724.xls**: exported results from expanded literature search, using the same terms as the original literature search
+- **metaware_ExpandedSearch_OldTerms_041724.xls**: exported results from expanded literature search, using the same terms as the original literature search
+- **metaware_ExpandedSearch_NewTerms_041724.xls**: exported results from expanded literature search, using a new set of search terms
+- **metaware_EsData_raw_updated.csv**: Updated literature search results.
+After extensive screening and coding, this file eventually becomes metaware_ESData.raw.xlsx (located in the data folder)

 ### survey folder
-Contains copy of vignette survey and replication of demand study in .docx and .qsf (Qualtrics) format
+Contains copy of vignette survey and replication of demand study in .docx and .qsf (Qualtrics) format.
+- **metaware_survey1**: original survey where participants (1) reviewed vignettes from the meta-analysis, and (2) completed a close replication of a demand characteristics study
+- **metaware_survey2**: follow-up survey with an additional set of participants who only reviewed vignettes from the meta-analysis

 ### unpublished data folder
-Contains copies of files that we used to extract unpublished information about effect sizes.
+Contains a list of files that we used to extract unpublished information about effect sizes.
+List may be somewhat incomplete due to substandard file management, but we organized what we could find

 ### vig folder
 - **metaware_CombineVigs.Rmd**: File used to combine information about vignettes into a single csv (metaware_VigCombined.csv)
 - **metaware_VigCombined.csv**: Contains vignette information used in the survey
+- **metaware_AssessVigProgress.Rmd**: File used to plan sample size for second wave of vignette data collection

 ##### vignettes subfolder
 Contains a text file for each study, which contains the information needed to make the vignettes.